Personal Data

 - financial data

-In practice, this means you need to be extra careful with these variables when sharing data - they require stronger anonymization measures, and in some cases it may be advisable to remove them from a shared dataset entirely if they are not essential to the research question.
+In practice, this means you need to be extra careful with these variables when sharing data - they require stronger protection measures, and in some cases, it may be advisable to remove them from a shared dataset entirely if they are not essential to the research question.

 Exercise: Personal Data